Psychotherapy for Depression Continued…

 Family or couples therapy should be considered when the individual’s depression is directly affecting family dynamics or the health of significant relationships.
 Such therapy focuses on the interpersonal relationships shared amongst family members and seeks to ensure that communications are clear and without double (hidden) meanings.
 The roles played by various family members in reinforcing the depression within the patient are often examined as well.
 Education about depression, in general, can also be an important role of such therapy.

 Individuals who suffer from seasonal affective disorder, a form of depression which is related to the change of the seasons within their geographic location, may benefit from bright light phototherapy.

-Hospitalization of an individual is necessary when that person has attempted suicide or has serious suicidal ideation or plan for doing so.
+Hospitalization of an individual is necessary when that person has attempted suicide or has serious suicidal thoughts (ideation) or plan for doing so.
 Such suicidal intentions must be carefully and fully assessed during an initial meeting with the client.
 The individual must be in imminent danger of harming themselves (or another).
 Daily, routine functioning will likely be negatively affected by the presence of a clear and severe major depression.
 Most individuals who suffer from major depression, however, are usually only mildly suicidal and most also often lack the energy or will (at least initially) to carry out any suicidal plan.